kevin73633/ESDGrpProject/README.md

    ```

 2. Ensure `.env` file is configured with your AWS credentials, OpenAI key, and database login:
-   .env file is in the zip provided!
+   !!!IMPORTANT!!!    .env file is in the zip provided!
    > 💡 **Mac users**: use `DBLOGIN=root:root`
    > 💡 **Windows users**: use `DBLOGIN=root`